 The UAL Decolonising Arts Institute challenges colonial histories and imperial legacies – disrupting ways of seeing, listening, thinking and making – to drive social, cultural and institutional change.

 We recognise the importance of past and current research projects and curriculum change projects at UAL and beyond.
-These include the ground-breaking AHRC Black Artists and Modernism research project, various initiatives led by UAL Teaching and Learning Exchange and Arts SU, and the longstanding work of Shades of Noir (now the Centre for Race and Practice Based Social Justice).
+These include the ground-breaking AHRC Black Artists and Modernism research project and various initiatives led by UAL Teaching and Learning Exchange and Arts SU.

 We want to amplify local and global movements to decolonise, and the complex genealogies and geographies of postcolonial, decolonial and intersectional thinking and practice.